 Here are the top 10 ways I accomplished my paperless life:

 1. Office Clutter – I started several years ago by converting to a paperless office using a Fujitsu ScanSnap scanner (you can buy one for around $500 on Amazon.com).
 It converts everything you scan to keyword searchable PDF files.
 Each pile of papers I had is now a file on my computer.
 For example, credit card statements from 2013 are 2013CreditCards.pdf.
 Some files are more general, like 2008-2013BusinessPapers.pdf.
-The Fujitsu scanner scans both sides of each document, and it is not a problem if the paper sizes vary (like a small receipt).
 Every few months I scan in whatever documents I have accumulated, and then at the end of the year I combine them into 1 big file (like 2013CreditCards1.pdf and 2013CreditCards2.pdf and 2013CreditCards3.pdf all merge into 2013CreditCards.pdf).

 2. Magazines – I used to subscribe to a bunch of magazines such as Wired, Fortune, Inc., Entrepreneur, Business Week, and Fast Company, and they would pile up waiting to be read.
 Now instead I can read those and 150 other magazines (Rolling Stone, People, US, Time, etc.) using a new service named NextIssue.com, which costs $10-$15/month.
 For that fixed monthly price, you can read as many of those 150 magazines each month as you want on your mobile phone, tablet, or PC.
 I read them on my iPhone.